Tom Kljun

-Tom Kljun (born 29 January 2004) is a Slovenian professional footballer who plays as a winger for Serie A side Lecce.
+Tom Kljun (born 29 January 2004) is a Slovenian professional footballer who plays as a winger for Nafta 1903.

 Club career

 Kljun is a youth product of Celje, where he signed his first professional contract in January 2020, before making his professional debut on 5 June, as he came on as a substitute for Luka Kerin in the injury time of a 2–0 PrvaLiga win against Rudar Velenje.
 At 16 years, 4 months and 7 days, he became the youngest ever player to feature for Celje in a league match.
 The club eventually went on to win the national title at the end of the same season.

 In July 2021, Kljun joined fellow Slovenian side Tabor Sežana on a permanent deal.

 On 17 January 2023, it was officially announced that Kljun agreed to join Serie A side Lecce for an undisclosed fee, being initially assigned to the club's under-19 team.